a-r-m-i-n/dce/Documentation/UsersManual/DceContainer.rst

 Start new container
 ~~~~~~~~~~~~~~~~~~~

-In content elements you also got a new option when DCE container is enabled:
+In content elements you also got the "Start new container" option when DCE container is enabled:

 .. image:: Images/dce-container-start-new.png
    :alt: "Start new container" option in content elements

 When this checkbox is enabled, a new container is created, like in the screenshot above.
 With this, you can interrupt
-containers manually.
+and start containers manually.